chris-molki/gpetas/docs/source/README.md

 import csep
 from csep.utils import time_utils, comcat
 ```
-Specify domain for data download and save it to *domain_obj*
+Specify the domain of the data to be downloaded and save it to a *domain_obj*.

 #### Californian data
 ```python
 # time domain